DariaPolubenko/DariaPolubenko/README.md

 - Visual Studio Code (basics)

 **Other:**
-- 🧠  Now I'm learning Java Spring Framework, SQL
+- 💻 Currently learning Java Spring Framework, SQL
-- 📖 I graduated from the Siberian State University of Telecommunications and Informatics with a degree in Information Technology in the Media Industry
+- 📖 Graduated from the Siberian State University of Telecommunications and Informatics with a degree in Information Technology in the Media Industry
-- I am passionate about fitness, studying algorithms, and solving brain teasers.
-I adore mountain hikes, which bring inspiration and strength.
-I am actively learning English and Portuguese languages.
-I am developing emotional intelligence and working on communication skills
+- 🏋️‍♀️ Passionate about fitness, studying algorithms, and solving brain teasers
+- 🌄 Love mountain hikes for inspiration and strength
+- 🌍 Actively learning English and Portuguese languages
+- 🧠 Developing emotional intelligence and communication skills
 - ✉️ You can contact me at daria.polubenko@gmail.com